Dumra, Dhanbad: Infrastructure

 Dumra has an area of 2.62 km2.
 It is 38 km from the district headquarters Dhanbad.
 The is a railway station at Khanudi nearby.
 Buses are available near the town.
 It has 15 km roads and open drains.
 The two major sources of protected water supply are hand pump and tap water from treated sources.
 There are 1,228 domestic electric connections and 2 road light points.
 Amongst the medical facilities it has 6 medicine shops.
 Amongst the educational facilities, it has 2 primary schools and 2 middle schools.
 Secondary school, senior secondary school and general degree college are available at Baghmara 4 km away.
 It has branches of 1 nationalised bank and 1 private commercial bank.

 Economy

 The Block II Area of BCCL covers Nudkhurkee OCP, Benedih OCP and Jamunia OCP for coking coal and Block-II Project for non-coking coal.
-Madhuban coal washery is also under the adminstrtive control of Block II Area.
+Madhuban coal washery is also under the administrative control of Block II Area.
 The administrative office of Block II Area is located near Dumra.